4irmann/ampache/README.md

 ## Translations

 Ampache Sermon Edition is currently only available in German.
 Even English is **NOT SUPPORTED.** So German is the leading language for Sermon Edition.
 If you want to translate from German to another language have a look at `/local/de_DE/LC_MESSAGES`.
-Search e.g. for the word `song`, or even better make a diff with original Ampache German translation.
+Search e.g. for the word `song`, or even better make a diff with original Ampache German LC_MESSAGES file.
 See also [/locale/base/TRANSLATIONS](https://github.com/4irmann/ampache-sermon-edition/blob/develop/locale/base/TRANSLATIONS.md) for more instructions.

 ## Credits